Ninja-Pit05/DBMB/README.md

 DBMB's main functionality is to be a quick, intuitive and easy way to check in-game faction territory to Droneboi Discord community, and also convey tools in a convenient and easy way to the Ccmmunity.
 Like siege pings, siege analysis, faction leaderboard, market info and others.

 ## Main principles
-***Usability first.*** DBMB should focus on bringing useful tools to the community.
+- ***Usability first.*** DBMB should focus on bringing useful tools to the community.
-***From the community to the community.*** The bot is meant to be used by the Droneboi community, so the community can suggest, ask, help to code and review new and old bot functionalities.
+- ***From the community to the community.*** The bot is meant to be used by the Droneboi community, so the community can suggest, ask, help to code and review new and old bot functionalities.
-***Python.*** Kind of obvious, but since the bot is in python, everything should be written in python.
+- ***Python.*** Kind of obvious, but since the bot is in python, everything should be written in python.
-***All server rules also apply.*** The bot, as the server and the game itself, should be safe for kids to use.
+- ***All server rules also apply.*** The bot, as the server and the game itself, should be safe for kids to use.

 # Development
-Discussion about the bot can be made on <#1380939668295647322>  and <#1380933553831018546>.
+Discussion about the bot can be made on [#general-dbmb](https://discord.gg/EKaZ8R4Re)  and [#dev](https://discord.gg/eSzzaMtUV).
-Suggestions can be made on through the `//feedback` command.
-They will be displayed at <#1380939646560895056>.
+Suggestions can be made on through the `//feedback` command that will be displayed on `#suggestions` channel or on the discord server.